TorstenTimm/VoynichTextGenerator/README.md

 ![Page](Images/app.jpg)

 The purpose of this app is to illustrate my hypothesis about the Voynich Manuscript.
-They generates pseudo text with features similar to that of the Voynich Manuscript.
+The app generates pseudo text with features similar to that of the Voynich Manuscript.

 ![Page](Images/generate_text.png)